 Why do you want to collect Pokémon cards?

-There are well over 10,000 Pokémon cards in the English language version of the trading card game (don’t believe us?
-Check out the exact number in our ‘How many Pokémon cards are there’ guide).
+‘How many Pokémon cards are there?
+Believe it or not, there are well over 10,000 Pokémon cards in the English version of the trading card game, depicting all Pokémon ever created.
 That doesn’t even include promos or other special kinds of cards.
 These days, it’s basically impossible to catch ‘em all.

 That means you probably need to narrow your scope when it comes to collecting Pokémon cards.
 And the way to do that?
 Figure out what you want to collect and why.